The Executive 64s: SX-64, DX-64, Executive 64, SX-100, SX-500

 The SX-64 carries one important distinction: it was the first colour portable computer released.
 Even though it didn't sell well, it has aged particularly gracefully, and intact units command a respectable price today due to its novelty value.
 Certainly, an SX-64 beats throwing a 1702, a 1541, a 64 and a power supply in the car, and my personal stable of SX-64s (I own three) see ample use at road shows and conventions.
 For a relatively uncommon unit during its heyday, they are now becoming more and more routinely seen and used by the modern Commodore retro-enthusiast.

 It is worth noting in this entry that the SX-64 was not the only portable Commodore system; one particularly interesting European variant is the unrelated PDC Clipper.
-Not a Commodore unit, the PDC Clipper was a "briefcase" system based around a 64 motherboard with 3" floppy and electroluminescent high-resolution flat screen.
+Not a Commodore unit, the PDC Clipper was a "briefcase" system based around a 64 motherboard with 3" (not 3.5") floppy, modified keyboard, custom menu in ROM and an electroluminescent high-resolution flat screen.
 Manufactured by a Siemens branch in Belgium, the company flamed out extremely quickly after the units were released.
 In Germany, the SX-64 was available in an aftermarket-modified form as the Tesa 6240 (picture, 38K, courtesy Nicolas Welte), a specialized unit used as a control computer for label printing systems with custom ROMs, a green monochrome monitor and no SID.
 Keyboard stickers were also present for the unit's custom functions.
 Like the PDC Clipper, the Tesa 6240 was not associated with Commodore officially either.

 Introduced Never officially.